pedroalbanese/edgetk/README.md

 Multi-purpose cross-platform hybrid cryptography tool for symmetric and asymmetric encryption, cipher-based message authentication code (CMAC/PMAC), recursive hash digest, hash-based message authentication code (HMAC), HMAC-based key derivation function (HKDF), Password-based key derivation function (PBKDF2), shared key agreement (ECDH/VKO), digital signature (RSA/ECDSA/EdDSA) and TLS 1.3 for small or embedded systems.

-GOST refers to a set of technical standards maintained by the Euro-Asian Council for Standardization, Metrology and Certification (EASC), a regional standards organization operating under the auspices of the Commonwealth of Independent States (CIS)

-ShangMi refers to National secret SM2/SM3/SM4 algorithms.
-SM2 is a public key cryptographic algorithm based on elliptic curves, used for e.g. generation and verification of digital signatures; SM3, a hashing algorithm comparable to SHA-256; and SM4, a block cipher algorithm for symmetric cryptography comparable to AES-128.
-These standards are becoming widely used in Chinese commercial applications such as banking and telecommunications and are sometimes made mandatory for products procured by Chinese government agencies.
-SM4 is part of the ARMv8.4-A expansion to the ARM architecture.

 ***Fully OpenSSL/LibreSSL/RHash/Mcrypt compliant***
 ## Command-line Integrated Security Suite